Vision Support President

 Mr Miles Tutton FRCS FRCOphth DO

-He has been involved in ophthalmology for the last 30 years, serving communities in the southeast and northwest of England.
-Since 1986, he has been a consultant ophthalmologist in Chester looking after both adults and children.
-He has carried out surgery for cataracts, squints and glaucoma, as well as treating retinal conditions.
-He has been at the forefront of the use of lasers especially in corneal refractive surgery.
+He was involved in ophthalmology for over 30 years, serving communities in the southeast and northwest of England.
+Since 1986, he was a consultant ophthalmologist in Chester looking after both adults and children.
+He carried out surgery for cataracts, squints and glaucoma, as well as treating retinal conditions.
+He was at the forefront of the use of lasers especially in corneal refractive surgery.

 He is interested in how people deal with eye defects and diseases.
 He is keen to help those with low vision to fulfill their potential and to lead as active lives as possible.